alisiafadini/meteor/README.md

 `meteor` provides two command-line scripts that most users will want.
 If you prefer working in Jupyter notebooks or want to develop against `meteor`'s library, refer to the [API documentation](https://rs-station.github.io/meteor/).

 Both of `meteor`'s scripts generate difference maps (MTZs).
 We recommend starting with `meteor.diffmap`.
 This script applies k-weighting then TV-denoising, and picks parameters for both by maximizing negentropy.
 It's relatively fast to run (expect about a minute) and has fewer nobs to turn.
 After you've tried `meteor.diffmap`, you can give `meteor.phaseboost` a try.
 This script iteratively applys TV denoising, and adjusts the phases of the _derivative_ data to try and produce a denoised map.
 At the end, it applies a k-weighting and TV denoising pass.
 It often results in slightly better maps, at the cost of additional compute (many minutes).
-We also have noticed the algorithm can become unstable in rare circumstances.
-If you think that might be happening to you, please get in touch.

 Note that individual steps in both of these scripts can be turned off or modified using command-line flags, as described below.

-One note: in the lingo we adope, we compute _derivative_ minus _native_ maps.
+One note: in the lingo we adopt, we compute _derivative_ minus _native_ maps.
 Initial phases typically from a model of the _native_ data, computed from a CIF/PDB model.
 Usually the derivative data are ligand bound, time-resolved-activated, or similar... but in the end, the use case is defined by you!

 ### meteor.diffmap